 - When it feels like your lives never coincide, your wife may have checked out.
 Of course spouses need more than just one another in their lives, and it is perfectly normal and healthy to have a life outside the marriage.
 However, if your wife is living a totally separate life from you, warning bells should be going off.

-- When the only thing she talks to you about are the kids or keeping the household running, there may not be a real connection between the two of you anymore.
-Of course parents have to talk about the children, and, unfortunately, bills and meals and grocery shopping also have to be regular topics of conversation.
+- When the only thing she talks to you about is the kids or keeping the household running, there may not be a real connection between the two of you anymore.
+Of course, parents have to talk about the children, and, unfortunately, bills and meals, and grocery shopping also have to be regular topics of conversation.
 If these things are all you talk about, the bond between the two of you may be broken.
-When there is absolutely no time set aside for the two of you to be partners, friends and lovers, your relationship is in trouble.
+When there is absolutely no time set aside for the two of you to be partners, friends, and lovers, your relationship is in trouble.

 - She aims sarcastic remarks at you on a regular basis.
 Couples who truly care about one another may say things occasionally they regret, but, all in all, they choose their words carefully.
 When your wife looks for any opportunity to point out your mistakes, aim sarcastic barbs at you, or belittle you, your marriage is in trouble.